-As you work your way through the game, you’ll also obtain skill points which you can use to unlock various boosts and abilities.
-These range from simply increasing how much stuff you can shove into your underwear (as you still have them if you shed your clothes), to making you more stealthier and harder to detect when breaking into peoples homes.
+As you work your way through the game, you’ll also obtain skill points that you can use to unlock various boosts and abilities.
+These range from simply increasing how much stuff you can shove into your underwear (as you still have them if you shed your clothes), to making you stealthier and harder to detect when breaking into peoples homes.
 As the gameplay gets more difficult, with the AI becoming more aggressive towards the end of the game, these skills are required if you want any chance at completing the game.

 Honestly, I would have loved for more variety with the missions and more side-missions scattered around the city which aren’t part of the main quest.
 A lot of the game felt like I was simply talking to someone, doing their bidding, talking again, doing another quest, talking again, doing a quest etc… If this was a five or six-hour game then fair enough, but considering the length of the game, the concept was wearing thin by the end of the game.
 However, the beautiful world and creative gameplay mechanics, along with the interesting narrative, kept me entertained right until I pulled my trigger in the final scene!

 Graphically, American Fugitive looks great.
-The dynamic lighting, the quality of the assets, the overall art-style, it all works really well.
+The dynamic lighting, the quality of the assets, and the overall art-style, all works really well.
 I did have a few performance issues pre-launch, but they were all cleaned up within a few days of release, so the game runs really smooth on the PS4 Pro now.
 However, there’s another aspect of the game which needs further tweaking…

 The AI NPCs all need to retake their driving test!
 Seriously, if you stand in the road then you’d expect a civilian or police car to slow down, in this game they try to stop but if they bump into you then they speed up and literally run you over with no remorse.
 I’ve also seen the police cars (not whilst searching for me) just knock people over, go off-road and smash into fences and outdoor furniture, drive through red lights and smash into cars, and I’ve even seen some cars willingly drive onto the train tracks as a train is coming!